HestHub/nix-config/blog.md

   };
 };
 ```
-Programs lets us add some extra configuration to an app or tool we install.
+Programs let us add extra configuration to an app or tool we install.
-Programs is a great option if we want to add some config right from the get-go, use some nix-specific integration, or set up system defaults when you add a new app.
+Programs are a great option if we want to add some config right from the get-go, use some nix-specific integration, or set up system defaults when you add a new app.

 #### services